 The history of TRIO is progressive.
-It began with Upward Bound, which emerged out of the Economic Opportunity Act of 1964 in response to the administration's War on Poverty.
+It began with Upward Bound, which emerged out of the Economic Opportunity Act of 1964 in response to Lyndon B. Johnson's administration's War on Poverty.
 In 1965, Talent Search, the second outreach program, was created as part of the Higher Education Act.
 In 1968, Student Support Services, which was originally known as Special Services for Disadvantaged Students, was authorized by the Higher Education Amendments and became the third in a series of educational opportunity programs.
 By the late 1960's, the term "TRIO" was coined to describe these federal programs.

 Adopted from The US Department of Education - Office of Postsecondary Education website.

 History of TRIO/SSS at Los Angeles City College